zhangciwu/react-head/README.md

 ## Motivation

-This module allows you to define `document.head` tags anywhere in your component hiearchy.
-The motivations are similar to [react-helmet](https://github.com/nfl/react-helmet) in that you may only have the information for certain tags contextually deep in your component hiearchy.
+This module allows you to define `document.head` tags anywhere in your component hierarchy.
+The motivations are similar to [react-helmet](https://github.com/nfl/react-helmet) in that you may only have the information for certain tags contextually deep in your component hierarchy.
 There are no dependencies (it does not use react-side-effects) and it should work fine with asynchronous rendering; the only requirement is React 16.3+.

 [Read more about react-head and how it works on Medium](https://jeremygayed.com/making-head-tag-management-thread-safe-with-react-head-323654170b45)